KitsuneNoMegami/Games-in-C/README.md

 - **How to Play:** Instructions are found in the Snake-C folder.

 ### Tic-tac-toe
 Play Tic-tac-toe directly in your terminal.
-Challenge a friend or play against the computer !
+Challenge a friend!

 - **Location:** [`Tic-tac-toe`](./Tic-tac-toe/)
 - **How to Play:** Instructions are found in the Tic-tac-toe folder.